Symplectic foliated fillings of sphere cotangent bundles: Abstract

 \section{Abstract}

-We classify symplectically foliated fillings of certain contact foliated manifolds.
-We show that up to symplectic deformation, the unique minimal symplectically foliated filling of the foliated sphere cotangent bundle of the Reeb foliation in $\bS^3$ is the associated disk cotangent bundle.
-En route to the proof, we study another foliated manifold, namely the product of a circle and an annulus with almost horizontal foliation.
-In this case, the foliated unit cotangent bundle does not have a unique minimal symplectic filling.
-We classify the foliated fillings of this manifold up to symplectic deformation equivalence using combinatorial invariants of the filling.
+We classify symplectically foliated fillings of certain foliated manifolds with a contact structure on the leaves.
+We show that for the foliated sphere cotangent bundle of the Reeb foliation in $\bS^3$, the corresponding foliated disk cotangent bundle is the unique strong symplectic foliated filling up to blowups and symplectic deformation equivalence.
+En route to the proof, we study another foliated manifold, namely the product of a circle and an annulus with an almost horizontal foliation.
+In this case, the foliated filling of the foliated sphere cotangent bundle is not unique.
+We show that any such filling is a foliated Lefschetz fibration, and is determined up to symplectic deformation equivalence, by combinatorial invariants arising from the singular locus of the Lefschetz fibration.